Bhaktapur Festival Dot Com

 In these temples, Ghee and Chaku (Moses)are applied to the goddesses’ body.
 Today, a large fair was held at Bhaktapur’s Changunarayan, Ashapuri Mahadev, and Doleshwor Mahadev temples at Seepadol, Bhaktapur.
 Devotees go to these temples every year on the day of Maghe Sankranti.
 There is a religious belief that eating a Chaku (Molasse), Sesame Laddu, Veggies, and Yam after taking a bath and spreading oil on the body can enhance the quantity of heat in the body.
 The day will be longer, the night will be shorter, and winter will be milder starting today.

 In today’s Taleju Temple of Bhaktapur, unique worship is also performed.
-The original priest of Taleju, Uttamangaraj Rajopadhyay, would do special pooja and present numerous offerings using the money provided by Guthi Sansthan, according to Narendra Prasad Joshi of Taleju Temple.
+The original priest of Taleju, Uttamangaraj Rajopadhyay, would do special pooja and present numerous offerings using the money provided by Guthi Sansthan,

 TAGGED:and YamAshapuri MahadevBhaktapurBhaktapur cityBhaktapur Durbar SquareBhaktapur FestivalBhaktapur's ChangunarayanChaku (Molasse)Doleshwor Mahadev temples at SeepadolLunar CalendarMaghe SankrantiMaghe Sankranti in BhaktapurNewar communitySesame LadduTalejuTaleju BhawaniTaleju Temple of BhaktapurTilmadhav Narayan temple in TaumadhiVeggiesWakupati Narayan temple in Suryamadhi